AnassBen00/budget-manager/README.md

 # BudgetManager

-This project is budget manager application when we can manage items of income and expenses and total left of the budget.
+This project is a budget management application that allows users to efficiently track and manage their income and expenses.
+It provides a clear overview of individual transactions and calculates the remaining budget.

 ## Development server